 If you are taking a self-drive safari, be sure to enquire about emergency protocol and rescue procedures at the game reserve before heading off.
 If you break down, remain in your vehicle at all times.
 Call the emergency number or wait for a passing vehicle if you have no phone.
 Always inform the reserve of your plans before leaving and always stay on the marked paths to avoid danger and to be easily spotted by rescue teams.

-If you are on a guided game drive, your guides will be well-trained in vehicle breakdown procedures.
+If you are on a guided game drive, your guide will be well-trained in vehicle breakdown procedures.
 Stay calm and let your guides handle the situation.
-Xavier Byarugaba, a Safari guide working with Xavier Safaris in Africa has experienced vehicle breakdowns on a few safaris.
+Xavier Byarugaba, aka Xavier Safaris in Africa has experienced vehicle breakdowns on a few safaris.
 “The jeep broke down with a pride of lions quite close by – adrenaline extreme!”
 While it was a heart stopping experience Xavier says he and his driver guide expertly managed the situation and they all returned to camp safely

 (E) Are walking safaris safe?

 As with all safaris and wildlife experiences, walking safaris come with risks.
 The expert guides go through rigorous training and their chief priority is your safety.
 You can heavily reduce your risk of danger simply by listening to your guide’s instructions at all times.
 However, animals are unpredictable and things can go wrong, so here are a few extra safari safety tips to follow.

 It’s important to stay downwind so the animal doesn’t catch your scent.
 Your guide will instruct you on the best route to walk to ensure you stay downwind.

 (G) What should I do if I approach a wild animal?